NCAS-CMS/cf-python/docs/source/field_analysis.rst

   being collapsed is `True`, indicating that active storage operations are possible, provided all of the other conditions are also met.
-In general, it will only be `True` for data that are in files on disk, are not compressed by convention, and have not had any other operations applied.
+In general, it will only be `True` for data that are in files on disk, are not compressed by convention, and have not been previously operated on, apart from by subspacing operations.

 The performance improvements from using active storage operations will increase the closer, in a network sense, the active storage server is